pkarsy/AutomaticSchoolBellTimer/README.md

 - filesystem and settings storage.
 - a scripting language, the excellent Berry Language.
 The automation of the bell and the webserver customizations are written in this language.
 - Easy realtime clock connection (DS3231).
 - An excellent web based installer.
-No software is needed for installation and is working the same on all operating systems.
+No software is needed for installation (only a chrome based browser) and is working the same on all operating systems.
 - MOST IMPORTANTLY !!
 Easy recovery and changing the WIFI credentials using the same tasmota web installer (or any serial terminal if you prefer).